 The Most Common IT Problems for Small Businesses and How to Tell if They Require Remote or On-Site Support

-You have two options to get IT support for your small business.
+You have two options to get IT support for your business.
 Connect virtually with an IT support specialist or schedule an appointment for on-site service.
 Which type of support you need isn’t always obvious because often you don’t know the root of the problem.
 What you DO know is that it’s got to be fixed quickly.
 You also know that you don’t want to call in the National Guard of IT support if clicking a button here and there will do the trick.

-In our decades of experience helping small businesses with their IT support, we’ve found the most common problems that require the expertise of a technician being on-site are as follows…
+In our decades of experience helping businesses with their IT support, we’ve found the most common problems that require the expertise of a technician being on-site are as follows…

 Hardware Failures or Server Problems

 Why?
 Remote support doesn’t work because you have to be able to boot up and log in to the computer.
 Plus, it takes having a basic understanding of server-side configuration.
 When hardware fails, booting up and logging in can be difficult or impossible, plus troubleshooting a server takes a level of expertise most people simply don’t have.

 Why?
 When a firewall or network switch is the culprit, the result can be an inability to access the system via login.
 That means your remote IT support can’t access anything either.
 Lack of remote access demands on-site IT support.

 Why?
 Not having internet access creates similar problems as a faulty firewall or network switch.
 Internet access must be available to take advantage of remote IT support.
 Whether loss of internet access is on your or your provider’s side, it doesn’t matter.
 Either way, remote tech support can’t connect.
 If your Internet provider cannot detect any service problems on their end, then onsite support is your only choice.